rmc-su/uHome/readme.md

     (myhome.home.free.sethome) - Allow /sethome usage for free (myhome.home.free.home) - Allow /home usage for free

+You can now set per user and per group costs for for both /home and /sethome.
+These are done by setting an option for that user/group in your permissions plugin.

+    (myhome.costs.home) - The cost to use /home (myhome.costs.sethome) - The cost to use /sethome

+These costs can be set to be in addition to the global costs defined in the configuration also.

 **...is Restricting**

 You may be a server admin who doesn't want their users always /home'ing out of danger whenever they jolly-well-feel-like-it.
 MyHome allows you to set 'Warm Ups', 'Cool Downs', or both.
 You can set this in MyHome.settings.
 Or... if you don't care about these things, just leave their settings as default, which is off.